 Stretch your calfs.
 Always warm up before exercising.
 Stretching before any activity can greatly reduce the reinjury rate for heel spur pain and plantar fasciitis.

-Use orthotic.
 Be sure to wear the orthotic in all your shoes, not just, your running shoes.
 Orthotics and arch supports are the best treatment for protection.
-The correct orthotic can reduce the stretching of the fascia, reload the weight bearing off of the painful heel spur and control pronation and supination. (read more on orthotics here)
+The correct orthotic can reduce the stretching of the fascia, reload the weight bearing off of the painful heel spur and control pronation and supination.
+Thereby reducing or eliminating the pain altogether.